allo-protocol/allo-sdk-workshop-1/README.md

 ## Demo [20 mins]

-- [7 mins] Demo Alloscan to show how we set up a block explorer using the Allo SDK
+- ? out of scope ?[7 mins]
+Demo Alloscan to show how we set up a block explorer using graphql and Spec
 - [13 mins] Demo SeaGrants to show how we set up a grant strategy and application using the Allo SDK